-Workbook Assignments (15 x 10 pts = 150 pts): Students are required to complete all assignments.
+Unit & Module Assignments (20 x 15 pts = 150 pts): Students are required to complete all assignments.
 Assignments will include a mix of exercises meant to deepen the understanding of the key concepts needed to build a high performing team culture.